 - Soak raisins.
 In a small bowl, stir together vanilla and raisins.
 Let soak until ready to use.

 - Prep oven and pan.
 Preheat your oven to 450f.
 Line a cookie sheet with parchment paper or silicone baking mat.
 Or use a round cake pan (lightly grease).
 You can also bake in a cast iron pan.

 - Combine dry ingredients.
-In a large mixing bowl, whisk together flour, baking powder, baking soda, 1 teaspoon cinnamon and salt.
+In a large mixing bowl, whisk together flour, baking powder, baking soda, cinnamon and salt.

 - Cut in butter.
 Using your fingertips, two knives, or a pastry blender, cut the butter into the dry ingredients until the butter are pea-sized.
 You should still see visible solid pieces of butter.

 - Add raisins.
 Stir in the soaked raisins and any leftover vanilla extract.